ahayman/graescence/content/lore/Magic & Tech/Casters.md

 title: Casters
 date: '2023-01-02'
 category: Magic & Tech
-tags: Casters, Handcasters, Longcasters, Railcasters, Slingcasters, Snipercasters
+tags: Casters, caster, Handcasters, Longcasters, Railcasters, Slingcasters, Snipercasters
 ---

 Casters generally come in two types: slings and rails.
 Both are designed to fire some sort of small projective at high speeds with relatively good precision (depending on the caster).
 Like any weapon, they come in a large number of configurations and styles with the requisite breadth of quality.
-Generally, the configurations can be divided into two main styles: Handcasters and Longcasters.
+Generally, the configurations can be divided into two main styles, Handcasters and Longcasters, while the quality of casters tends to be divided into Slings and Rails.

 <-- excerpt -->